ABOUT US

 Board Co-Chairs: Clair Andersen and Beth Gilligan.

-Board members: Bonnie Bonneville, Simon Cook, Georgie Crockett, Simon Gates, Duncan Robinson, Donna Watson and Lee Wilson.
+Board members: Bonnie Bonneville, Simon Cook, Georgie Crockett, Simon Gates, Donna Watson, Lee Wilson and Simon Gates.

 Staff: Reconciliation Tasmania runs with lean staffing numbers across the state.
-We have an office in Hobart on the Sandy Bay Campus of UTAS and operate with a General Manager and several part-time staff.
+We have an office in Hobart on the Sandy Bay Campus of UTAS and operate with a CEO and several part-time staff.

 Members and volunteers: Everything RT achieves is a result of the dedication and passion of our active members and volunteers.